- 6 Minutes to read

 Onboard Assets - By default, any assets in Tenable.io that are not found in SAFE will be onboarded.
 In order to limit the integration to pull in vulnerabilities of only the assets that are present in SAFE, this option can be unchecked.

 - Once the connection is verified, click the Save button.

 - Once the configuration is saved, click the Sync Now button to trigger the on-demand sync outside of the Scheduled Auto Sync.
 The Auto Sync time is 01:15 UTC.

 5. View Result

 Once Tenable.io is configured, SAFE pulls all the VA scan results from Tenable.io.

 To view assets pulled from Tenable.io:

-- Click the asset from the asset list.
+- Click on any asset from the list to view the control list.